MaxIV-KitsControls/Elogy/README.md

 The URL can be extended with query parameters (such as `?content=beam%20dump&authors=joe`) to filter the results included to those matching the query.
 The parameters can contain regular expressions.
 You can also include e.g. `n=100` and `offset=50` to get only a given part of the list.
 The entries are currently always sorted by creation/modification date, descending order.

-Again, the `entry-short` object is a shorter version of the full information, intended to be used in e.g. displaying a list of entries.
+Again, the `entry-short` object is again a shorter version of the full information, intended to be used in e.g. displaying a list of entries.

 Then to get a full entry, do: